 Online gaming itself can be considered a form of play with various reasons to engage in from time-to-time.
 With its novelty and freedom of art through missions, side quests, rewards, customizable avatars and playing different characters, it is no wonder that online gaming can be a form of entertainment.

 Due to technological advancements and digital creations, online gaming platforms have now broadened their concepts to digital art forms and creative explorations.
 This pushes viewers and online gamers to view online gaming platforms as forms of art.
-Online gaming addiction treatment and intervention usually focuses on bringing the online world to the real world, hence it is appropriate to include art therapy as a form of treatment intervention.
+Online and video gaming addiction treatment and intervention usually focuses on bringing the online world to the real world, hence it is appropriate to include art therapy as a form of treatment intervention.
 From pre-contemplating on receiving online gaming addiction treatment to withdrawal, and even aftercare of the treatment plan, art therapy may be able to help with online gaming addiction.

 Art psychotherapy is a form of therapy that focuses on the art-making process and expressions of experiences and creativity through a triangular relationship between the client, art/ art process, and the art therapist .
 You may be wondering how art therapy can help with online gaming addiction treatment.
 There are a few similarities to online gaming and art therapy, and here are some ways art therapy can be of support to you with your online gaming addiction treatment.